MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 ### Task 2 – Create a Test environment

-1. Open a new tab, navigate to `https://aka.ms/ppac` and log in with your Microsoft 365 credentials if prompted again.
+1. Open a new tab, navigate to `https://aka.ms/ppac` and log in with your Microsoft 365 credentials if prompted again and select **Get Started**.

 2. Select **Environments** and select **+ New** from the command bar.